A rare opportunity, likely unique in

 like is changed, which is very little given the lengthy draft, which even has a section on memristors in brain science.

 Let's translate for those who are not used to interpreting peer review reports in order to strategically revise drafts so to get published and survive in this silly game: Cite me, change what I do not like, and I will no longer care about the rest, but if you keep supporting my enemies, I will report “full of inaccuracies and errors” to ensure rejection.

-The next rejection is obviously from the opposite camp, the one that has for now won the memristor fight and is confident that bullying is all that is left to do.
-The author’s English is not much worse than what one can see published (published (!), not just under review with revision still to come) by for example Japanese authors even in journals like PRL.
-Hence, the message is basically: Go away with your Chinglish; everything worth saying on memristors is published by me and friends; our rejection does not need to mention more but the convenient routine bashing of uncomfortable international authors by claiming their English is too bad, and a few side issues found glancing at the figures, not even telling you what we want to see presented as “imortant [sic] mile stones”; we are established, so it is obvious how to get in line:
+The next rejection is from the opposite camp.
+They have for now won the memristor fight.
+Bullying is all that is left to do.
+The author’s English is not worse than what one can see published (published (!), not just under review with revision still to come) by for example Japanese authors even in journals like PRL.
+Hence, the message is: Go away; everything worth saying is published by me and friends; our rejection does not need to mention more but the convenient routine bashing of uncomfortable international authors by claiming their English is too bad, and a few side issues found glancing at the figures, not even telling you what we want to see presented as “imortant [sic] mile stones”; we are established, so it is obvious how to get in line:

 “Unfortunately, the paper is not well written with so many language problems that it makes no sense to list them all in these comments.
 Please ask a native speaker.
 There are many problems, e.g. (page 2) the memristor is not a crossbar structure, imortant mile stones are not given in Fig.1, the quality of Fig. 2 is poor with no description of the content, the feature of a memristor is the pinched hysteresis loop (see page 3: all resistive switching memories meet Lissajous..),...etc.